jjjj473/VEN/README.md

 A right-click context menu offers quick access to copy, paste, undo, redo and these tools.
 A status bar at the bottom shows the current cursor position and the editor autosaves periodically.

 On startup TuxPad briefly shows a welcome splash screen with a loading effect.
+The splash window mimics a Windows setup dialog with a blue theme and progress bar.
 While typing, newly inserted characters flash to help track cursor movement.

 Mousepad is traditionally a simple text editor for the Xfce desktop environment.
 TuxPad extends this idea in a lightweight form that should work on any Linux distribution.